 A private company need not hold AGMs if all the members pass a resolution to dispense with the holding of annual general meetings.
-Companies may pass written resolutions for matters that would have been tabled at an AGM.
+Companies may pass written resolutions for matters that would have been tabled at an AGM and may include the resolutions during Annual Return filings.
 The written resolutions may be circulated via hardcopies or other legible form (such as e-mails) as agreed upon by the company and the members.
+Companies are advised to seek professional/legal advice if they require assistance on the format for the resolutions.

 When a member requests an exempt company to hold an AGM